redhat-openshift-ecosystem/community-operators-pipeline/docs/packaging-required-criteria-ocp.md

 ```sh
 operator-sdk bundle validate ./bundle --select-optional suite=operatorframework --optional-values=k8s-version=1.22
 ```
-**NOTE:** The validators only checks the manifests which are shipped in the bundle.
+**NOTE:** The validators only check the manifests which are shipped in the bundle.
 They are unable to ensure that the project's code does not use the [Deprecated/Removed API(s) in 1.22][k8s-deprecated-guide] and/or that it does not have as dependency another operator that uses them.

 ### Validate the bundle with the specific criteria to distribute in Openshift catalogs